juliabuhmann/neuralimg/README.md

 ## Network reconstruction pipeline - Main use cases:

-1. CRAG generation and best effort extraction can be performed using [this script](https://github.com/DaniUPC/neuralimg/blob/master/examples/segment_and_crag.py).
+1. CRAG generation and best effort extraction can be performed using [this script](https://github.com/DaniUPC/neuralimg/blob/master/examples/crags_cremi.py) for all samples of CREMI data.
+Some optimal configurations have been provided but further settings can be explored.
+Check search grid [logs](https://github.com/DaniUPC/neuralimg/tree/master/examples/cremi_eval_logs) for further measurements for each sample.
-2. To extract datasets from a CRAG solution we can use [this example](https://github.com/DaniUPC/neuralimg/blob/master/examples/create_dataset.py).
+2. To extract datasets from the CREMI CRAGS we must use [this example](https://github.com/DaniUPC/neuralimg/blob/master/examples/cremi_triplets.py).
+It uses a data configuration file, an example of which can be found [here](https://github.com/DaniUPC/neuralimg/blob/master/image/config/data.conf) and whose fields are explained in [this class](https://github.com/DaniUPC/neuralimg/blob/master/image/datasetconf.py).
 Then, resulting data can be visualized using [this notebook](https://github.com/DaniUPC/neuralimg/blob/master/notebooks/dataset_visualization.ipynb)
 3. To train a network to extract descriptors from it, we can use [this script](https://github.com/DaniUPC/neuralimg/blob/master/examples/launch_network.py).
+A training configuration example can be found [here](https://github.com/DaniUPC/neuralimg/blob/master/training/config/network.conf).
+A detailed explanation of each parameter can be found in [this class](https://github.com/DaniUPC/neuralimg/blob/master/training/siameseconf.py).
-4. Once we have a network trained properly, we can save the descriptors to the crag by using [code here](https://github.com/DaniUPC/neuralimg/blob/master/examples/test_features.py).
+4. Once we have a network trained properly, we can save the descriptors to the CRAG and perform inference to get a solution by using [code here](https://github.com/DaniUPC/neuralimg/blob/master/examples/generate_solution.py)

 ## Other use cases